The Garden Grazer

 Serving

-Same day: This dish is best enjoyed the same day as the leftovers don't reheat very well.
+Same day: I find this dish is best enjoyed the same day as the leftovers don't reheat very well.

-For more inspiration, also browse all tofu recipes or Asian-inspired recipes.
+For more inspiration, also browse all vegan tofu recipes or Asian-inspired recipes.

 4.78 from 9 votes